Perceptrons and localization of attention's mean-field landscape: Introduction

 One object of interest in modern applications is very large context lengths.
 This is precisely where the \emph{mean-field limit} of the interacting particle system becomes relevant: as the number of tokens $n$ grows, the empirical measure of particles converges to a measure solving a nonlinear partial differential equation on the sphere whose velocity field is the attention interaction.
 One can justify this mean-field limit by classical arguments \cite{geshkovski2025mathematical}.
 A convenient advantage of the particle perspective is the transparent variational structure: the finite-$n$ particle dynamics can be written as a preconditioned (or weighted-metric) gradient flow of an interaction energy, yielding gradient \emph{descent} when the key-query-value-induced quadratic form is positive semidefinite and gradient \emph{ascent} otherwise \cite{geshkovski2025mathematical}.
 This gradient flow structure persists in the mean-field limit, where the limiting PDE is a (weighted) Wasserstein gradient flow \cite{jordan1998,otto2001}.
+This framework naturally connects to the study of equilibrium measures for nonlocal interaction energies, including the structural properties of their minimizers \cite{CanizoCarrilloPatacchini2015,CarrilloFigalliPatacchini2017}.